The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 4 Create the reply message

-Here is how to create an RPC client:
+Here is how to create a requester:

-.requestAddress().queue("rpc-server") (2)
+.requestAddress().queue("request-queue") (2)

 .build();